 Do you LOVE America?
 Of course you do!
-Celebrate the 4th July weekend with a 3D printed patriotic bust of Obama, Washington, or Snowden.
+Celebrate the Fourth of July with a 3D printed patriotic bust of Obama, Washington, or Snowden.

-This 4th July weekend, the United States celebrates Independence Day, that momentous occasion where this great nation overthrew their imperial overlords (the British Empire) in a spat over the price of tea.
+This Fourth of July, the United States celebrates Independence Day, that momentous occasion where this great nation overthrew their imperial overlords (the British Empire) in a spat over the price of tea.

 It’s a time to be proud of America and the values it represents.
 And what better way to ornament your buffet of hot dogs and Freedom Fries than with a patriotic bust?

 Here’s a list of our favorites, plus a BONUS item to make your 3D printer play the ‘Star-Spangled Banner’.

 This is a 3D printed relief of Mount Rushmore, but with a strange twist.